MoTechStore/MoTechStore/README.md

 ---
 ### About Me

-- I'm a machine learning engineer, cybersecurity expert and web develope
+- I'm a machine learning engineer, cybersecurity expert and web developer